MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/macos.md

 The following requirements must be met to use App Center SDK:

-* Your macOS project is set up in Xcode 8 or later on macOS version 10.12.
+* Your macOS project is set up in Xcode 8 or later on macOS version 10.12 or later.
 * You are targeting devices running on macOS 10.9 or later.
 * You are not using any other library that provides Crash Reporting functionality.